mateoolarte/miconomy-api/README.md

 - Nexus: Code-first library to generate schema for GraphQL servers
 - Prisma: Next generation of ORM to work with DB
 - Postgres: Database provider
-- Heroku: Platform as a Service to deploy
+- Railway: Platform as a Service to deploy
 - Typescript: Programming language with typings
 - Jest: Test runner
 - Git hooks with Husky and Linted staged: To help checking test and formatters before a commit